dlops-io/data-labeling/README.md

-# Cheese App: Data Labeling & Versioning Demo
+# Tutorial (T6) Cheese App: Data Labeling & Versioning Demo

 In this tutorial we will build a data pipeline flow as shown:
 <img src="pipeline-flow.png"  width="800">

 ## Prerequisites
 * Have Docker installed
-* Cloned this repository to your local machine with a terminal up and running
+* Cloned this repository to your local machine https://github.com/dlops-io/data-labeling

 #### Ensure Docker Memory
 - To make sure we can run multiple container go to Docker>Preferences>Resources and in "Memory" make sure you have selected > 4GB